pdgonzalez872/pdgonzalez872.github.io/README.md

 # PgBlog

+My turn to overengineer a blog.
 Even though this is a Phoenix app, this is not a Phoenix app.
 I only use it to generate html that works nicely with Tailwind so I could use Github Pages to host it.

 Views here are my own.